matrix-org/matrix-spec-proposals/proposals/3440-threading-via-relations.md

 receives such events, they should hide them as soon as they can determine for certain that the associated event is not a valid target.

+Servers should not filter out invalid `m.thread` relations from the results when serving endpoints that deal with message relations.
+Clients that call those endpoints should be aware that they may return events with invalid relations, and deal with them appropriately.

 ### Client considerations

 #### Sending `m.thread` before fully implementing threads